 If you need any information about school transport or providing a photograph please phone the Local Authority on 0845 155 1019.

-Students who are new to Tavistock College, will be issued with a Devon County Council Transport - Code of Contact.
+Students who are new to Tavistock College, will be issued with a Devon County Council Transport - Code of Conduct.
 Parents and carers will be expected to read and sign this document.

 Please note that Devon County Council Transport advise that: